Gear Wisdom: Guide To The Fixed Electric Guitar Bridge

-There are numerous different types of electric guitar bridge, but what are the differences between them?
+There are numerous types of electric guitar bridge, but what are the differences between them?

-The electric guitar bridge has evolved massively over the decades, in line with playing styles, tastes and technical improvements.
-Now, there are numerous different types of bridge, each with their own strengths and weaknesses.
+The electric guitar bridge has evolved massively over the decades in line with playing styles, tastes and technical improvements.
+Now, there are numerous bridge types to choose from, each with their own strengths and weaknesses.

 To help demystify some of the varieties available, here’s a mini guide…

 Essentially, the bridge is a solid steel bar, which rests on top of two posts.
-These had two feet that rested on the guitar top.
-Two Thumbwheels allowed height adjustment, and the whole unit was anchored to the guitar butt, by the strap button, with a long tailpiece.
+These have two feet that rest on the guitar top.
+A pair of thumbwheels allow height adjustment.
+In the case of the trapeze, the whole unit anchors to the guitar butt via a strap button with a long tailpiece.

-However, adjusting the height of these is via two allen key screws on the saddle itself.
-This is a little bit fiddly, particularly as each seats two strings.
-Plus, when adjusting intonation via the screw at the back, you’re adjusting two strings at a time- not ideal…
+However, adjusting the height of these is done via two Allen key screws on the saddle itself, which can be a little bit fiddly – particularly as each one seats two strings.
+Plus, when adjusting intonation via the screw at the back, you’re adjusting two strings at a time (not ideal).

-There are, of course, many other variations of electric guitar bridge.
-Those above are some of the most common and enduring designs, however.
+Of course, there are many iterations of electric guitar bridge out there.
+However, those we’ve detailed above are some of the most common and enduring designs that you’ll stumble across.